 Customer co-design.
 The endpoints we ship next quarter come from the buyers who paid us this quarter.
 If a litigation finance team wants a deal-trigger feed, we build the deal-trigger feed.
 The roadmap is not a secret document; it is the open ticket queue our largest customers can write to.

 Legal media and trade press.
-The desks at the major legal news brands need the lateral-move feed before the press release lands and need it on a schedule they can stand a newsroom on.
-We hand them the firehose plus a webhook for partner-level moves so they can break news instead of confirming it.
+The desks at the major legal news brands need posting and firm-hiring data on a schedule they can stand a newsroom on, and they want the lateral-move feed before the press release lands.
+Today they get the postings firehose and firm dossiers live; the confirmed-lateral and partner-departure feeds, with a webhook for partner-level moves, are rolling out next so they can break news instead of confirming it.

 AmLaw BD and competitive intelligence.
 Marketing leaders inside the top hundred firms need to track competitor hiring posture in real time, not in last quarter's industry report.
 The index gives them the headcount delta, practice-area drift, and office-by-office shape of every peer firm on a single dashboard or as a daily file drop.

 Litigation finance.
-Funders underwriting eight-figure case books want signal on which firms are staffing up which practice and where their partner bench is concentrated.
-We deliver that signal at the cadence the deal team operates on, not at the cadence a printed almanac runs on.
+Funders underwriting eight-figure case books want signal on which firms are staffing up which practice and, increasingly, how their partner bench is moving.
+We deliver the hiring-posture signal today at the cadence the deal team operates on, not the cadence a printed almanac runs on, with the confirmed partner-movement layer rolling out next.

 Strategy and management consultancies.
 The firms advising AmLaw managing partners on growth, M&A, and practice-group strategy use the index as the underlying market dataset their decks run on top of.
 Bulk extracts, programmatic delivery, co-brand allowed.